 \section{Abstract}

-Federated learning enables multiple decentralized clients to learn collaboratively without sharing the local training data.
-However, the expensive annotation cost to acquire data labels on local clients remains an obstacle in utilizing local data.
-In this paper, we propose a federated active learning paradigm to efficiently learn a global model with limited annotation budget while protecting data privacy in a decentralized learning way.
+Federated learning enables multiple decentralized clients to learn collaboratively without sharing local data.
+However, the expensive annotation cost on local clients remains an obstacle in utilizing local data.
+In this paper, we propose a federated active learning paradigm to efficiently learn a global model with a limited annotation budget while protecting data privacy in a decentralized learning manner.
 The main challenge faced by federated active learning is the mismatch between the active sampling goal of the global model on the server and that of the asynchronous local clients.
 This becomes even more significant when data is distributed non-IID across local clients.
 To address the aforementioned challenge, we propose Knowledge-Aware Federated Active Learning (KAFAL), which consists of Knowledge-Specialized Active Sampling (KSAS) and Knowledge-Compensatory Federated Update (KCFU).
-KSAS is a novel active sampling method tailored for the federated active learning problem.
-It deals with the mismatch challenge by sampling actively based on the discrepancies between local and global models.
-KSAS intensifies specialized knowledge in local clients, ensuring the sampled data to be informative for both the local clients and the global model.
-KCFU, in the meantime, deals with the client heterogeneity caused by limited data and non-IID data distributions.
-It compensates for each client's ability in weak classes by the assistance of the global model.
-Extensive experiments and analyses are conducted to show the superiority of KSAS over the state-of-the-art active learning methods and the efficiency of KCFU under the federated active learning framework.
+Specifically, KSAS is a novel active sampling method tailored for the federated active learning problem, aiming to deal with the mismatch challenge by sampling actively based on the discrepancies between local and global models.
+KSAS intensifies specialized knowledge in local clients, ensuring the sampled data is informative for both the local clients and the global model.
+Meanwhile, KCFU deals with the client heterogeneity caused by limited data and non-IID data distributions by compensating for each client's ability in weak classes with the assistance of the global model.
+Extensive experiments and analyses are conducted to show the superiority of KAFAL over recent state-of-the-art active learning methods.
+Code is available at \url{https://github.com/ycao5602/KAFAL}.